"We didn't start the fire, It was always burning, Since the world's been turning."Billy Joel

 Once the char is cooked it is crushed.
 For the standard "blue bag" Kingsford it is and mixed with small amounts of additives act as binders, improve ignition, promote steady burning, and make manufacturing more efficient.
 They are anthracite coal (It has the highest carbon content, the fewest impurities, and the highest energy density of all types of coal), mineral charcoal (a form of charcoal found in coal mines), starch (you eat starch all the time), sodium nitrate (a salt used in ham, hot dogs, etc.), limestone (a sedimentary rock composed mainly of skeletal fragments of marine organisms such as coral), borax (a natural mineral found in water used to to help it release from the presses), and sawdust.
 All these components can be found in nature.

 If these additives make you nervous, and I don't think they should, other charcoals have fewer additives.
-My favorite is Weber which is said to be 100% hardwood, no additives.
-Kingsford also makes one called 100% Natural Lump Briquets.
+My favorites are Kingsford 100% Natural Hardwood Briquets and Weber which is said to be 100% hardwood, no additives.

 The slurry is then molded into their pillow shape.
 In the photo here, strips of the pillows are coming off a roller onto a conveyor belt.
 They are then dried, bagged, stacked, and shipped.
 The Kingsford Belle plant runs 24/7 and produces an average of 550 tons per day.
 That's more than 61,000 of the 18 pound bags from this one plant per day.